Gettysburg Ponies: History

 Continuing play in the 1916 Blue Ridge League, the Gettysburg "Ponies", finished last in the standings.
 The Ponies ended the Blue Ridge League season in sixth place.
 Gettysburg ended the 1916 season with a record of 35–56, playing under returning manager Ira Plank and finished 17.0 games behind the first place Chambersburg Maroons.

 Due to financial and salary concerns, some Ponies players were creative in trying to earn extra money.
 Jimmy Dykes reported later that some of the players on the Gettysburg team traveled to some of the other league clubs to try and play under an alias to earn additional some money.
 Their efforts failed when they were recognized by one of the opposing managers.
 This issued was called to the attention of league president J. Vincent Jamison in late July, 1916.
 Jamison took the franchise away from Gettysburg and began talking with Piedmont, West Virginia and York, Pennsylvania, representatives about taking the team.
 Local Gettysburg business leaders organized and collected the minimum funds to keep the club running for the remainder of the season.
 After a guarantee to the league that the funds were available, Jamison agreed to return the club back to Gettysburg a week later.

 In their final season of play, the 1917 Gettysburg Ponies placed third in the Blue Ridge League final standings.
 Gettysburg ended the season with a record of 48–46, playing under managers Joe Ward and John Mumford.
 The Ponies finished 11.5 games behind the first place Hagerstown Terriers in the final standings.

 The Gettysburg and Hanover teams did not return to the 1918 Blue Ridge League, as the league reduced from six teams to four teams while continuing play during World War I and facing challenges due to the Spanish flu epidemic.
 The league folded during the 1918 season.
 Gettysburg has not hosted another minor league team.

 The ballpark

 From 1915 to 1917 the Gettysburg minor league teams played home games at Nixon Field.
-The ballpark had no outfield fences and was plagued by automobiles parked near the dianond interfering with live baseballs and providing seating for fans wishing to avoid paying admission.
+The ballpark had no outfield fences and was plagued by automobiles parked near the diamond interfering with live baseballs and providing seating for fans wishing to avoid paying admission.
 Nixon Field was located at North Washington Street & East Stevens Street on the campus of Gettysburg College.